Rich Edson

 Rich Edson (born August 2, 1981, in Ridgewood, New Jersey) is the State Department Correspondent for Fox News Channel and a former Washington Correspondent for Fox Business Network.

 He holds a Master of Science in journalism from Columbia University Graduate School of Journalism in New York, New York and a dual degree in history and journalism from Rutgers College of Rutgers University in New Brunswick, New Jersey.
 During his college years, Edson announced Rutgers sports on WRSU-FM and interned for Saturday Night Live.
-Edson grew up in Dumont, New Jersey and attended Dumont High School, where he met his future wife as a member of the marchingband.
+Edson grew up in Dumont, New Jersey and attended Dumont High School, where he met his future wife as a member of the marching band.